 Please note that Aria charges a $20/day resort fee.
 Its very annoying, but impossible to avoid at any MGM property.
 This includes internet access, a USA today, fitness center and spa access, and free boarding pass printing.

-I love the high tech features of the room, and I’d gladly return to Aria on a future trip, if I could get a deal similar to what we paid.
-Although its difficult to imagine based on the crowds that Vegas is suffering from the recession, there are so many hotel rooms to fill up, deals can definitely still be had.
+I love the high tech features of the room, and I’d gladly return to Aria on a future trip.
+Especially if I could get a deal similar to what we paid.